- What is a G-4 Visa and who needs one?

 - Changing G-4 Dependent Status to Another Non-Immigrant Visa

 - Changing from G-4 Status to Legal Permanent Residency

 - Impact of Visa Status on Expatriate Benefits

 - Obtaining a G-5 Visa for a Domestic Employee

 - When You Separate or Retire from the IMF

 The G-4 visa is a nonimmigrant U.S. visa for employees of international organizations and members of their immediate families.
 Officers and employees of international organizations are considered "principals" while their family members are considered "dependents."

 Individuals who already hold a G-4 visa for another international organization may transfer their status to the IMF.
 After they cancel their registration with the U. S. Department of State with prior organization, the Fund HR Center will register them with the U.S. State Department.
 Once the individual has been registered, the Fund's American Express Visa & Passport Office will apply for a new G-4 visa

 Persons possessing a valid U.S. work authorization or holding a U.S. Alien Registration Receipt Card, which provides permanent resident status in the U.S., do not need to secure a G-4 visa to work at the Fund.
-New Fund hires may direct questions about G-4 visas to their HR contact in the Recruitment and Staffing Division.
+New Fund hires may direct questions about G-4 visas to their HR contact in the Talent Acquisition and Operations Division.

 G-4 eligible dependents include the G-4 principal's: